Last updated: June 1, 2023

 The Server TLS certificates settings are project settings.
 They apply to the current project only.

-Java TLS options
+Java TLS settings

 These settings enable TLS features that might be necessary to connect to certain servers.
 The following options are available: